 “That will be a fight we take on at some point,” he said.
 “My philosophy is that for education you need to start at a really, really young age.”

 Should we move to protect children online?
 Yes.
 Is COPPA the best approach?
 Not a chance.
-To understand the foibles of this law, just consider how out of touch the laws and regulations are with reality.
+To understand the foibles of this law, just consider how out of touch the legislation and regulations are with reality.

 How does this parental verification occur?
 There are a number of ways.
-Let’s look at a common approach and the weaknesses of it.
-This approach involves requiring the child to provide an email address for their parent when they sign up.
+Let’s look at a standard approach and the weaknesses of it.
+This method involves requiring the child to provide an email address for their parent when they sign up.
 The site will then forward a notice regarding the child signing up for the site as well as an authorization form the parent must sign and return with a copy of their driver’s license.

 Small Business Crusher

-This is a good thing?
+This is a positive impact?

 Richard A. Chapo, Esq.